 In fact, even major surgery is safe for most healthy people who feel well, are moderately physically active and do not have symptoms of heart disease.
 In this case, usually all you need before surgery is a careful medical history and physical exam.

 Heart imaging tests have risks.

 The tests are usually safe, and some can be done with little or no radiation.
-But if your risk of having a heart problem is low, the tests can produce false-positive results.
+But if your risk of having a heart problem is low, the tests can produce false-positive results (also known as a false alarm).
 This can cause anxiety and lead to more tests and delay of your surgery.
 For example, you might have a follow-up coronary angiography, which exposes you to more risks and radiation.
-The risks are low, but exposure to radiation adds up over your lifetime, so it’s best to avoid x-rays whenever you can.
+While the risks are low, make sure the benefits outweigh the risks.
+Exposure to radiation adds up over your lifetime, so it’s best to avoid X-rays or CT scans whenever you can.

 Imaging tests can cost a lot.

-An imaging stress tests costs $500 to $2,000.
-A cardiac CT scan costs $500 to $600.
+An imaging stress tests can costs hundreds or thousands of dollars.
+A cardiac CT scan costs $500 or more.
 A follow-up coronary angiography costs about $5,000.
 So the tests should only be used when the results would change the way your surgery is done.